bjankord/eslint-config-stylistic-opinionated/README.md

 # eslint-config-stylistic-opinionated
-ESLint config for opinionated stylistic rules I prefer
+An opinionated ESLint stylistic config for JavaScript